MakeSchool-Tutorials/web-7-react-redux-passwords-app/P08-Implement-React-Redux/content.md

 `const store = createStore(reducers)`

-Last, define the Provider for the App.
+Define the Provider for the App.
 This is a component that should be an ancestor to components that want access to the Store.

 ```JSX